16 April 2015

 Oslo Group on Energy Statistics

-To establish a forum for countries to address issues related to energy statistics and to contribute to improved international standards and improved methods for official energy statistics by pooling expertise in the energy community.
+To establish a forum for countries to address challenges related to the collection and dissemination of complete, comparable and quality energy statistics at the international level, and to contribute to improved international standards and improved methods for official energy statistics by pooling expertise in the energy community.

-Experts from energy statistics producers (statistical offices and other energy statistics producers) from several countries: Australia, Austria, Azerbaijan, Canada, China, Denmark, Egypt, Finland, France, Germany, Greenland, India, Indonesia, Ireland, Italy, Malaysia, Mexico, The Netherlands, Norway, Poland, Russia, South Africa, Sweden, Thailand, United Kingdom, USA and Yemen.
-International organizations: United Nations Statistics Division, International Energy Agency (IEA), Eurostat, International Atomic Energy Agency (IAEA) and International Monetary Fund Statistics Departments.
+Experts from energy statistics producers (statistical offices and other energy statistics producers) from several countries: Australia, Austria, Azerbaijan, Canada, China, Denmark, Egypt, Finland, France, Germany, Ghana, Greenland, India, Indonesia, Ireland, Italy, Jordan, Luxembourg, Malaysia, Mexico, The Netherlands, New Zealand, Norway, Poland, Qatar, Republic of Korea, Russian Federation, South Africa, Sweden, Thailand, United Arab Emirates, United Kingdom, USA and Yemen.
+International organizations: United Nations Statistics Division, International Energy Agency (IEA), Eurostat, International Renewable Energy Agency (IRENA), International Atomic Energy Agency (IAEA), Statistical Centre for the Cooperation Council for the Arab Countries of the Gulf (GCC-STAT), and International Monetary Fund Statistics Departments.

 First meeting: Oslo, 6-8 February 2006